Essays on cold reads as play appear in Category Fun and Games. In a nutshell:

-We tell ourselves a story, line by line, like playing a hand of cards, and as we do, we talk about it (and ourselves, the world).
-It’s like a book club, only books are read in solitude; we share the story as a group, together—and discuss it as we read, not two weeks later.
+We tell ourselves a story, line by line, like playing hands of cards, and as we do, we talk about it (and ourselves, the world).
+It’s like a book club, only books are read in solitude; we discover a play as a group, together—and discuss it as we read, not two weeks later.

 It’s like a gallery crawl (with friends), soaking up the art and sharing our impressions.
 Plays are dramatic art.

 It’s like a movie, only the picture’s in our minds, and we recite the words.
 It’s fun playing like we’re other people, even if (for the most part) we’re not actors.

 It’s a puzzle to be solved, a treasure hunt, a game of Clue.
 It makes us laugh (and cry) together as we vest ourselves in our roles—it’s Dungeons and Dragons.
 Or a quilting bee.

 The list goes on (see below).
 The point is that all games are fun because all people like to play.
 The object of the game is always secondary to the pleasure of our company.